JustZark/OpenCv-Turret/README.md

 # OpenCv-Turret
-Automatized turred that follows hands using Mediapipe by Google.
+Automatized turret that follows hands using Mediapipe by Google.